 Every morning I wake up and think this can’t truly be as bad as the news I read the day before.
 And then I have a coffee, read the news again, and discover it’s dramatically progressed overnight.

-The situation continues to be exasperated by travellers from China, like this case of one traveller bringing a bag of dead birds on an airplane to the US “for pet food”.
+The situation continues to be exasperated by travellers from the virus’ country of origin, like this case of one traveller bringing a bag of dead birds on an airplane to the US “for pet food”.

-Shocking ignorance (although not uncommon in my experience living in Asia –I’ve seen live chickens on domestic flights), considering that bird flu is also currently making a comeback in the China as this coronavirus runs rampant.
+Shocking ignorance (although not uncommon in my experience living in Asia –I’ve seen live chickens on domestic flights), considering that bird flu is also currently making a comeback in the virus’ country of origin as this coronavirus runs rampant.

 I’d wager Canadian authorities wouldn’t have caught it –they’ve already dropped the ball several times at Pearson Airport in the last week alone.